gdiaz384/py3AnyText2Spreadsheet/README.md

 ## Release Notes:

 - The true name for this program is AnyText2ChocolateStrawberry named after the chocolate.Strawberry() library that is the core data structure of this program.
-Yes, really.
 - The parsingScript is copied to scratchpad\temp.py and importing scratchpad\temp.py is hardcoded because the parsingScript must be imported as a python module to be executed if it is going to be executed within the context of the main script.
 This makes sense because:
     1. it makes it possible import without worrying about path
     1. reduced conflicts in name since there are many unsupported